 Request for Proposals (RFP)

 The request for proposals is a key step in evaluating multiple investment banks.
-It allows you to compare their offers, their approaches and their skills.
+It allows you to compare their offerings, approaches, and capabilities.

-Write an RFP detailing your specific needs, selection criteria and information required from banks.
-Send this RFP to multiple banks to get comparable proposals.
+Write an RFP detailing your specific needs, selection criteria, and required information from banks.
+Send this RFP to several banks to get comparable proposals.

 Interviews and presentations

-Arrange interviews and presentations with shortlisted banks to assess their skills, approach and cultural fit.
+Arrange interviews and presentations with shortlisted banks to assess their skills, approach and cultural compatibility.

 Questions to ask